 - Find areas around your home where you suspect bed bugs may be hiding or may return to.

-- Use an applicator to apply diatomaceous earth along moulding, in drawers, in any cracks or crevices, behind appliances, along windowsills and door jams.
+- Use an applicator to apply diatomaceous earth alongside the moulding, in drawers, in any cracks or crevices, behind appliances, along windowsills and door jams.

 - Remove all electrical faceplates and use an applicator to puff DE behind electrical switches and outlets.